Tar Command in Linux (Create and Extract Archives)

-tar command is used to create tar archives by converting a group of files into an archive.
-It also has ability to extract tar archives, display a list of the files included in the archive, add additional files to an existing archive, as well as various other kinds of operations.
+tar command creates tar files by converting a group of files into an archive.
+It also can extract tar archives, display a list of the files included in the archive, add additional files to an existing archive, and various other kinds of operations.

 tar [OPERATION_AND_OPTIONS] [ARCHIVE_NAME] [FILE_NAME(s)]